Age Range: (15-18), Adults (18-50)

 - I say all of this to not only share some truth and vulnerability with you (it’s only fair), but also to say that I know what the healing journey can feel like.
 And I’m a human who can sit in the room with you and offer you love and care while you go through the hard parts of that journey.
 I won’t assume that yours will look or feel like mine, but I do find immense honor, gratitude, and humility in being allowed to partner with you as a loving guide on your path.
 Thank you for considering me to be there with you in that.

-- When I’m not in the therapy room, you can find me out enjoying local restaurants, rewatching my favorite comfort shows, picnicking at the park, tending to my houseplants, or just snuggling on the couch with my husband and my dog.
+- When I’m not in the therapy room, you can find me out enjoying local restaurants, rewatching my favorite comfort shows, picnicking at the park, tending to my houseplants, or just snuggling on the couch with my dog.

 “What we don’t need in the midst of struggle is shame for being human.”